enonic/old-xp-doc/doc/getting-started/page-templates.rst

   * Supports: "Country" (selected from the list of content types)

 4. In the Live Edit panel on the right, select the "Hello Region" controller.
-5. Open the context panel (activated from the cog button in the toolbar).
+5. Open the context panel (activated from the cog button |cogicon| in the toolbar).
 6. Under the "Insert" tab, drag and drop a "Part" into the empty region.
 7. Select the "country" part from the dropdown.
 (You may need to close the context panel to see the dropdown.)
 8. Click "Save draft" in the toolbar and close the tab.